ADA or FMLA? Why conflating the two creates serious legal risk

 By: Cynthia O’Donnell

 It is well known that employers frequently run criminal background checks on job applicants as part of the hiring process.
-Pennsylvania’s Criminal History Record Information Act (“CHRIA”), however, protects job applicants from being disqualified from employment by …
+Pennsylvania’s Criminal History Record Information Act (“CHRIA”), however, protects job applicants from being disqualified from …

 Sixth Circuit reiterates employer’s responsive obligations to employee’s complaint(s) of co-worker harassment